Texas Contractor License Exam Guide (2026)

 Air Conditioning & Refrigeration Contractor

-Scope: HVAC work statewide
+Scope: HVAC and refrigeration work statewide (Class A/B experience rules)

 Testing: PSI trade exam plus law module